Pacific Northwest Mahonia Evaluation Project

 This research is supported by a grant from the Washington State Department of Agriculture (WSDA)—Nursery Research Funding and is taking place on South’s campus in collaboration with the college’s Landscape Horticulture Program.
 The plants will be evaluated for six years.
 Then the trial plants will go to South’s Arboretum, giving it probably the most extensive collection of Mahonia species and cultivars of any botanic garden in the nation!

-In addition, the Mahonia project is indebted to the many volunteers who have helped with planting, maintenance, data collection, and more.
+The Mahonia project is indebted to the many volunteers who have helped with planting, maintenance, data collection, and more.
 Volunteers have included current and former Landscape Horticulture students, WSU Master Gardeners, and teams from Kubota Gardens, Amazon, Microsoft, and University of Washington.

 Learn more about this project and the dates of upcoming volunteer work parties.